 2.11 Thermal Considerations

-A chassis with a maximum internal ambient temperature of $38 \,^{\circ}C$ at the processor fan inlet is a requirement.
-Use a processor heatsink that provides omni-directional airflow (similar to the type shown in Figure 19) to maintain required airflow across the processor voltage regulator area.
+A chassis with a maximum internal ambient temperature of 38 °C at the processor fan inlet is a requirement.
+Use a processor heatsink that provides omni-directional airflow to maintain required airflow across the processor voltage regulator area.